-To provide safety for members of the campus community and its property, Waldorf has set minimum standards of conduct (Code of Conduct) for student members of the community and for those seeking admission to our community.
-These guidelines defined in the Student Handbook do not replace or relieve persons from complying with the requirements of civil or criminal laws.
-Unlawful behavior may result in criminal prosecution as well as College disciplinary action.
-A preadmission review is required when facts suggest an applicant's behavior as a student may endanger the health and safety of campus community members, jeopardize the property of the College or its members or visitors, or adversely affect the educational mission of the College.
-If and when a serious crime occurs on campus which is considered to be an immediate threat to students or employees, students and employees are notified in a timely manner through media such as a campus e-mail, our text messaging emergency notification system (optional sign-up) and postings around campus.
-Exceptions to this notification include situations where the release of information would jeopardize an ongoing criminal investigation, causes a suspect to flee or evade detection or result in destruction of evidence.
+If and when a crime occurs on campus which is considered to be an immediate threat to students or employees, students and employees are notified in a timely manner through media such as a campus e-mail, our text messaging emergency notification system (optional sign-up) and postings Exceptions to this notification include situations where the release of information would jeopardize an ongoing criminal investigation, causes a suspect to flee or evade detection or result in destruction of evidence.
 Such information may be withheld until that damage is no longer likely to occur from the release of information.
-The college also conducts a test of the text messaging notification system each semester to insure that it is working properly.
+The University also conducts a test of the text messaging notification system each semester to insure that it is working properly.